Animal Ambition

 Animal Ambition: An Untamed Desire to Win, more commonly known as just Animal Ambition, is the fifth studio album by American rapper 50 Cent.
-The project was released on June 3, 2014, by G-Unit Records and Caroline.
+It was released on June 3, 2014, by G-Unit Records and Caroline.
 All 11 tracks on the standard edition were issued as singles prior to the album's release.
 The album features guest appearances from Yo Gotti, Trey Songz, Kidd Kidd, Jadakiss, Mr. Probz, Guordan Banks, Prodigy, Schoolboy Q and Styles P.

 Animal Ambition debuted at number four on the US Billboard 200, giving 50 Cent his fifth consecutive top five album in the country, while also debuting at number one on Billboard's Independent Albums chart.